wp-plugins/really-simple-guest-post/readme.txt

 1. From your WordPress Dashboard Go for a "Add New" inside "Plugins" menu.

-2. Search for "Guest Posts" and install the plugin.
+2. Search for "Really Simple Guest Post Plugin" and install the plugin.

 3. Activate the plugin